ServSwitch Fiber CWDM Mux/Demux Manual

 It’s important to remember that for your new DFP display to work at its best, it must be connected to a DVI video interface.
 You should upgrade the video card in your PC when you buy your new video monitor.
 Your KVM switches should also support DVI if you plan to use them with DFPs. collapse

-Black Box Explains...Digital Visual Interface (DVI) connectors.
+Black Box Explains...Digital Visual Interface (DVI) and other digital display interfaces.

 Product Data Sheets (pdf)...ServSwitch Fiber Optic KVM Extenders

 Product Data Sheets (pdf)...ServSwitch DVI/VGA Fiber Extenders